learn-co-curriculum/react-forms/README.md

 );
 ```

-As you can see, we can easily define the initial value by setting the initial
+As you can see, we can easily define the initial value by setting the  `value`
-`value` property on the state to whatever we want.
-When you enter something into
+property on the state to whatever we want.
+When you enter something into the
-the `input`, the value is captured and set as the new state.
+`input`, the value is captured and set as the new state.

 Doing something with a submitted form also ends up cleaner: